 Editor’s Note: This story contains graphic descriptions of the crime.

+This is not the first time Arciniega-Saenz has been charged with murder.
 LCPD officers arrested him in 2017 in connection to the murder of 21-year-old Benjamin Montoya at a Las Cruces motel.
-Those charges were later dismissed.
+Charges were later dismissed.